willf/jsset/README.md

 JsSet: A small set package for Sets in Javascript

 This treats Javascript arrays as sets.
 For the array functions, it assumes that the arrays are already sets; that is, the values are unique.
-It also assumes that the items in the arrays have a reasonable == function (as if for hashing); e.g., you cannot create sets of sets.
-The function uniq is provided to convert an array into such an array
+The function uniq is provided to convert an array. into such an array.
+It also assumes that the items in the arrays have distinct string representations.
+In other words, consider such calls as:

+uniq([new Object, new Object]) -> [Object]

+or

+uniq([1,"1"]) -> [1]
+uniq(["1",1]) -> ["1"]

 uniq(a) - returns a new array, removing duplicates from a intersection(a, b) - returns a new array, the intersection of a and b